Scalingo/documentation/src/_posts/platform/deployment/continuous-integration/2000-01-01-deploy-scalingo-from-gitlab.md

 Failed to add the git remote.
 ```

-You need to execute this command before executing the `dpl` command in your CI job:
+You will need to execute this command before executing the `dpl` command in your CI job:
 ```bash
 git remote -v | grep scalingo-dpl && git remote rm scalingo-dpl
 ```